Pixy Liao's surreal photography disrupts relationship stereotypes

 'I was much more dominant': Pixy Liao's surreal photography disrupts relationship stereotypes

-When Pixy Liao landed at the Memphis College of Art (MCA) in 2006 to study photography, she wasn't quite sure what to photograph.
+When Pixy Liao landed at the University of Memphis in 2006 to study photography, she wasn't quite sure what to photograph.

 "I was having culture shock, coming from China," she said on the phone from her Brooklyn apartment.
 "I didn't know who I should be."